veganhacktivists/animalsupportbot/README.md

 	└── animalsupportbot: <response>
 ```

-## Argument hinting

-The bot can be helped to match up arguments by 'hinting' in the summoning process.
+The bot can also be helped to match up arguments by 'hinting' in the summoning process.
 This is done by putting in a helpful phrase/keywords in the summoning reply (which can be separated with commas or full stops):

 ```
 Non-vegan user: <Comment with myth(s)>